 Register Your Boat

-GEORGIA BOATING LAWS AND REGULATIONS
+GEORGIA BOATING REGISTRATION AND LICENSING

 IT’S NOT A FEE, IT’S A CONTRIBUTION

 Having your boat registration means that a boat legally belongs to you and that you are licensed to operate the vessel in Georgia waters.
-There is a GA boat registration fee that you will have to pay that helps to fund resources that promote safe and responsible use of state waterways.
+There is a Georgia boat registration fee that you will have to pay that helps to fund resources that promote safe and responsible use of state waterways.